 On Saturday 14 October, I will be donning my skates to take part in an epic alternative comedy caper at Alexandra Palace Ice Rink.
-Tony Law and Friends in The Battle for Icetopia stars Tony Law, is written and directed by Adam Larter and is a joint Weirdos/Heroes production, with a cast including Joz Norris, Ali Brice, Elf Lyons, Marny Godden, Ben Target, Holly Burn and Matt Highton.
+Tony Law and Friends in The Battle for Icetopia stars Tony Law, is written and directed by Adam Larter and is a joint Weirdos/Heroes production, with a cast including Joz Norris, Ali Brice, Elf Lyons, Marny Godden, Ben Target, Helen Duff and Matt Highton.

 My poster for Parsley, which won Best Poster at the Leicester Comedy Festival, has attracted attention at the Edinburgh Fringe too, especially with the daily addition of fresh springs of parsley.
 The adorable comedy critic Fringe Dog has awarded me a Fringe Terrier Award for "Best Poster to See with only 2 Color Cones in your Eyes", and the British Comedy Guide have included it in their Edinburgh Fringe Extra roundup.

 A lovely review of Parsley from Kate Copstick in The Scotsman.
 "Brunström's shows are things of beauty and love."
 Read the whole thing here.

 Steve Bennett of Chortle wrote a review of the Heroes of Fringe Launch Show at Soho Theatre on 12 June.
 He described my act as "enduring, and very silly".
 Read it here.